Bingi-Man/Debian-Xfce-Tweaks/README.md

 ### 5.3 Autologin Lightdm

-WARNING: Enabling autologin is a security risk.
+**WARNING**: Enabling autologin is a security risk.
 Anyone with physical access to your computer will be automatically logged in.
 ```
 sudo nano /etc/lightdm/lightdm.conf
 ```